-He was baptized as “Oscar-Claude”.
-However, his parents always called him “Oscar”.
+He was baptized as Oscar-Claude.
+However, his parents had always called him Oscar.
 This is probably to avoid confusion in the household, as his father was also named Claude.
-But to be honest, Oscar Monet doesn’t sound very well, does it?
+To be completely honest, Oscar Monet doesn’t sound as good as Claude Monet, does it?

-Monet was drawing by the age of 5.
-While attending Le Havre secondary school of the arts, the locals knew Monet well for his charcoal caricatures of teachers.
+Monet started drawing by the age of 5.
+While attending Le Havre Secondary School of the Arts, the locals knew him well for his charcoal caricatures of teachers.
 Monet filled entire school books with drawings instead of the assignments that were due.
-Then he started to draw town’s residents.
+Then he began to draw the town’s residents.

 Monet’s father wanted him to join the family grocery business.
 Luckily, it never happened.
 Also luckily, Monet’s mother supported every artistic endeavor Claude attempted.

-Monet married his first wife, Camille in 1870.
-Even though Monet was having success with his art, they lived in poverty for a long time.
+Monet married his first wife, Camille, in 1870.
+Even though Monet was successful with his art, they lived in poverty for a long time.
 Some of Monet’s paintings were seized by creditors.
 Monet even tried to kill himself by drowning in the Seine because his financial burdens were upsetting him so badly.

 Monet painted the famous Impression, Sunrise (Impression, soleil levant) in 1872.
 It depicted a Le Havre port landscape.
 In 1874 it hung in the first Impressionist exhibition.
-Thanks to this painting the whole movement is now called “Impressionism” – The art critic who came up with this adjective meant his assessment to be negative, but the Impressionists at the time approved of description and it stuck.
+Thanks to this painting the whole movement is now called “Impressionism”—the art critic who came up with this adjective meant his assessment to be negative, but the Impressionists at the time approved of the description and it stuck.

-At the young age of thirty-two, Monet’s wife, Camille Monet, died of uterine cancer.
+At the young age of 32, Monet’s wife, Camille, died of uterine cancer.
 Even while on her deathbed, Monet took the opportunity to paint her.
-In my opinion it is one of the most intense paintings ever created.
+In my opinion, it is one of the most intense paintings ever created.

-At the end of his life Monet suffered from cataracts.
+At the end of his life, Monet suffered from cataracts.
 You can easily spot the paintings he created in that period as they have a reddish tone due to his change in color perception and are quite blurry.
-Monet may have used strong colours in these paintings also because he was using them from memory or because he was over-compensating for his yellow vision.
+Monet may have used strong colors in these paintings also because he was using them from memory or because he was over-compensating for his yellow vision.